nitrain/nitrain/README.md

 <b>Want to contribute?</b> Check the [issues page](https://github.com/ncullen93/torchsample/issues)
  for those tagged with [contributions welcome].

-## SuperModule
+## ModuleTrainer
-The `SuperModule` class provides a high-level training interface which abstracts away the training loop while providing callbacks, constraints, and regularizers.
+The `ModuleTrainer` class provides a high-level training interface which abstracts away the training loop while providing callbacks, constraints, initializers, regularizers, and more.
-Most importantly, you lose ZERO flexibility since this model inherits directly from `nn.Module`.

 Example:
 ```python